forcedotcom/cli/releasenotes/README.md

 ------------

 * NEW: (Beta) Specify that you want to run only relevant Apex tests when you deploy metadata to your org with the new `RunRelevantTests` value of the `--test-level` flag of the `project deploy start|validate` and `project delete source` commands.

     Salesforce automatically identifies the relevant tests based on an analysis of the deployment payload and the payload dependencies.
 For fine-grained control, you can also annotate test classes so that they always run in certain conditions.
 See [@IsTest Annotation](https://developer.salesforce.com/docs/atlas.en-us.apexcode.meta/apexcode/apex_classes_annotation_isTest.htm) in the _Apex Developer Guide_.
+Each class and trigger in the deployment package must be covered by the executed tests for a minimum of 75% code coverage.
+This coverage is computed for each class and triggers individually and is different than the overall coverage percentage.

     **NOTE**: This feature is available only for Spring '26 orgs (API version 66.0).